 The 26-inch model is available in 1, 3, 7 and 21 speeds.
 The 24-inch size offers 3-speed and 7-speed options.

-The EVRYjourney’s lightweight aluminum frame comes in 14-inch and 17.5-inch sizes that let you adjust the bike for best fit.
+The EVRYjourney’s lightweight frame comes in 14-inch and 17.5-inch sizes that let you adjust the bike for the best fit.

-Its comfortable upright riding style eases pressure on your back and makes this bike a great choice if you enjoy taking long rides.
+Its comfortable upright riding style eases pressure on your back and gives a great riding experience on long rides.

 This bike’s Shimano external hub makes it easy to navigate a variety of riding terrains.
 Its 1.95-inch whitewall tires provide a cushioned ride and roll smoothly on a variety of riding surfaces.